reunono/FeelExtensions/CollisionManager/README.md

 1. Add the MMFCollisionManager script to an empty game object in your Unity project.
 This will be the object that manages the collision-based feedback effects.

-3. In the MMFCollisionManager script's mMFCollisionLists list, create a new MMFCollisionLists element.
+3. In the MMFCollisionManager script's Collision Lists, create a new element.
 Set the Name field to a descriptive string.

-5. In the feedbackObjects list of the new MMFCollisionLists element, create a new MMFObjects element.
+5. In the Feedback Objects list of the new element, create a new MMFObjects element.
 Set the Name field to a descriptive string.

-7. Drag a game object from your scene into the GameObject field of the MMFObjects element.
+7. Drag a game object from your scene into the Game Object field of the MMFObjects element.
 This will be the object that the feedback effect is triggered on when it collides with another object.

-9. Drag an MMFeedbacks Player component from the project hierarchy into the Feedback field of the MMFObjects element.
+9. Drag an MMF Player component from the project hierarchy into the MMF Player field of the MMFObjects element.
 This component will handle playing the feedback effect.

 11. Set the LayerMask field of the MMFObjects element to the layer or layers that the colliding object must be in for the feedback effect to be triggered.